At the Day of Insects representatives from companies, research, NGOs, politics and the public network and display their

-On March, 21st and 22nd 2018 Insect Respect and its cooperations partners organised the nationwide Day of Insects in Bielefeld for the second time.
+On March, 21st and 22nd 2018 Insect Respect and its cooperations partners organised the nationwide Day of Insects in Bielefeld for the second time and brings together dedicated people from all over Germany.

 About 150 participants from economy, science, environmental organizations, the media and civil society presented their projects and activities concerning the promotion of insects in speeches and at networking tables.
 In action forums they discussed how to establisch intersectoral round tables for biodiversity all over Germany, how to enthuse more volunteers with natural research and conservation and how topics such as biodiversity and insects can increasingly find their way into the headlines of the media.
 The open, moderated panel discussion made clear that cooperations can succeed if all parties are open for unconventional solutions.